sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 ### Script for verbal reference check

-Hi `reference name`, thanks for taking the time to chat with me about your experience working with `candidate name`.
-As a reminder, we're considering `candidate name` for a `role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.
+Hi `Reference name`, thanks for taking the time to chat with me about your experience working with `Candidate name`.
+As a reminder, we're considering `Candidate name` for a `Role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.

 Jumping into it:

-- How long did you work with `candidate name`?
+- How long did you work with `Candidate name`?
-- Did `candidate name` directly report to you?
+- Did `Candidate name` directly report to you?
-- Did `candidate name` have any direct reports?
+- Did `Candidate name` have any direct reports?
-- What were `candidate name`'s core responsibilities?
+- What were `Candidate name`'s core responsibilities?
 - What were their biggest strengths they brought to the role, or to the company as a whole?
 - What were some things they could have improved upon?
 - Did you speak to them about this?
 (If yes: did they show improvements?)
 - Can you think of an instance when they went above and beyond?
-- If given the opportunity, would you rehire `candidate name`?
+- If given the opportunity, would you rehire `Candidate name`?

 ### Slack to Hiring Manager

-@Hiring Manager - below are `candidate name`'s completed references.
+@Hiring Manager - below are `Candidate name`'s completed references.
 Please let me know if you have any questions, or if you would like me to arrange a follow-up call between you and the reference to gather additional information directly.

 If everything looks good, please let me know if I have the green light to move forward to the offer stage.
 As a reminder, we discussed offering the following package: